teikmeout/react_to-do/lessons/03-React/02-static-react.md

   6. BONUS: How does the state of the database correlate with the state of the application?

 ### Step 2
 Let's start creating our first React components.
-We'll need the proper folder layout that our compiler is expecting:
+We'll need the proper folder layout that webpack is expecting:

 ```
 /src